TvOS: History

 On June 7, 2021, at WWDC 2021, tvOS 15 was announced.
-It brought new features and improvements, including SharePlay, a new "Shared with You" section on the TV app, and the ability to play content via voice command.
+It brought new features and improvements, including SharePlay, a "Shared with You" section in the TV app, and the ability to play content via voice command.
 It was released on September 20, 2021, along with iOS 15 and iPadOS 15.

 On June 6, 2022, at WWDC 2022, tvOS 16 was announced.
 It brought support for Nintendo Switch's Joy-Con and Pro Controllers and additional Bluetooth and USB game controllers.
 It was released on September 12, 2022, along with iOS 16.

-On June 5, 2023, at WWDC 2023, tvOS 17 was announced. tvOS 17 brings new features, such as support for FaceTime and video conferencing apps when paired with an iPhone or iPad, a redesigned control center interface, and third-party VPN support.
+On June 5, 2023, at WWDC 2023, tvOS 17 was announced. tvOS 17 introduced FaceTime and support for other video conferencing apps for the second and third generation Apple TV 4K when paired with an iPhone or iPad, a redesigned control center interface, and third-party VPN support.
 It was released on September 18, 2023, along with iOS 17 and iPadOS 17.

 On June 10, 2024, at WWDC 2024, tvOS 18 was announced.
 It was released on September 16, 2024, along with iOS 18 and iPadOS 18.

-On June 9, 2025, at WWDC 2025, tvOS 26 was announced.
-It is the first tvOS to feature the new Liquid Glass design, along with new numberings.
-It was released on September 15, 2025, along with iOS 26 and iPadOS 26.
+On June 9, 2025, at WWDC 2025, tvOS 26 was announced, which used a new year-based numbering system.
+It introduced the Liquid Glass user interface design to the second and third generation Apple TV 4K.
+It was released on September 15, 2025, along with iOS 26 and iPadOS 26. tvOS 26 was the last version to support the Apple TV HD and 4K (first generation).
+The Apple TV HD is the longest supported Apple device ever, having supported 11 major tvOS versions over ten years.

+On June 8, 2026, at WWDC 2026, tvOS 27 was announced.

 Features

 tvOS 9 shipped with several new features on the fourth-generation Apple TV.
-One major new feature was the ability to move through the interface with the new touchpad remote using multi-touch gestures.
-It also introduced a new App Store in which users can download and install new applications (such as apps and games) made available by developers for the Apple TV and tvOS. tvOS 9 adds support for Siri, which offers a multitude of features such as a cross-application search for a movie/TV show, rewind, fast forward, name and actor/director of the current movie, and skip back 15 seconds. tvOS added support for an application switcher on the Apple TV, more application customization options, cinematic screensavers, and control the TV using the included Siri Remote with the built-in support for HDMI-CEC in tvOS.
-In addition, tvOS allows the user to control the Apple TV in many different ways, such as using the included Siri Remote, pairing a third-party universal remote, pairing an MFi Gamepad to control games, using the Remote app on iOS, and pairing a Bluetooth keyboard to aid in the typing experience of the user.
+A new feature introduced was the ability to move through the interface with the new touchpad remote using multi-touch gestures.
+It also introduced a new App Store in which users can download and install new applications (such as apps and games) made available by developers for the Apple TV and tvOS.

+tvOS supports Siri, which offers features such as cross-application search for media, rewind, fast forward, name and actor/director of the current movie, and skip back 15 seconds.

+tvOS supports an application switcher on the Apple TV, application customization options, cinematic screensavers, and control of the TV using the included Siri Remote with the built-in support for HDMI-CEC in tvOS.

+tvOS allows the user to control the Apple TV in different ways, such as using the included Siri Remote, pairing a third-party universal remote, pairing an MFi Gamepad to control games, using the Remote app on iOS, watchOS, or iPadOS, and pairing a Bluetooth keyboard.